 This recipe requires just one big can of crushed tomatoes, olive oil, and some spices and herbs.
 In the summer months, I gather lots of jersey plum tomatoes and roast them to keep plenty of crushed tomatoes in my freezer.
 But feel free to use the cans if you do not want to can or freeze tomatoes yourself.

-I can't emphasize enough how easy it is to make this sauce.
+I can't emphasize enough how easy it is to make this sauce with basic pantry ingredients.

 - Saute garlic in olive oil on medium heat until it starts to soften.

-- Add tomatoes, onion powder, sugar, parsley, and basil, then season with salt and pepper to taste.
+- Add canned tomatoes, onion powder, sugar, parsley, and basil, then season with salt and pepper to taste.
 Cover and simmer on low heat for 15 to 20 minutes, occasionally stirring with a wooden spoon.

 - Garnish with herbs and serve.

-Here are some easy dinners that include my easy marinara sauce:
+Here are some easy dinners that include my easy perfect sauce:

 - Low Carb Eggplant Parmesan Casserole